Maureen Daly: Journalism career, marriage, and travel

 Despite the success of Seventeenth Summer, Daly did not write another novel for 44 years, choosing to pursue a journalism career.
 Daly explained in later interviews that she did not know Seventeenth Summer would be so successful and she needed a secure job in order to help support her mother and sisters, her father having died in 1944.
 She had gained journalism experience while in college, including writing an advice column for teenagers that appeared in the Chicago Tribune and was syndicated to other newspapers.
 Her advice columns later were collected in a book titled Smarter and Smoother: A Handbook on How to Be That Way (1944).

 After graduating from Rosary College, she joined the Tribune as a police beat reporter as well as continued her advice column.
 She left in 1945 to become an associate editor for Ladies' Home Journal.
 Daly wrote a series of articles on teenagers for Ladies' Home Journal that were gathered in the book Profile of Youth (1951).
 In 1952, she won a Freedoms Foundation Award for "humanity in journalism" for her article "City Girl", which profiled an African-American girl living in Chicago.

-Daly met William "Bill" McGivern at a book signing event for Seventeenth Summer in 1942, and corresponded with him during World War II.
+Daly met William P. McGivern, Bill, at a book signing event for Seventeenth Summer in 1942, and corresponded with him during World War II.
 They married in 1946 and initially lived in Philadelphia.
 For the first 10 years of their marriage, Daly was the primary breadwinner while McGivern, who later became a successful author and screenwriter, built his career.
 In 1950, the couple decided to become freelance writers, move to Europe with their young daughter, and travel around the world, and Daly resigned her editor position with Ladies' Home Journal.
 As a freelancer, Daly sent articles to the U.S. for publication, including interviews with Eleanor Roosevelt and Harry S. Truman.
 Daly (as Maureen McGivern) and her husband later co-wrote Mention My Name in Mombasa; the Unscheduled Adventures of an American Family Abroad (1958), a memoir of their travels during this time to France, Spain, Gibraltar, Iceland, Belgium, Morocco, Nigeria, and Ireland.

 By the early 1960s, the McGiverns had returned to the United States, settling first in Pennsylvania and later in Toluca Lake, Los Angeles, where Bill McGivern worked as a television and film writer.
 Daly served as an editorial consultant for The Saturday Evening Post from 1960 to 1969.
 In 1961, Sixteen and Other Stories, a collection of her short stories, was published.
 Between 1959 and the late 1960s, she wrote a number of story books for young children.
 In the early 1970s, the family moved to Palm Desert, California.